-More than likely, the Congressional, State House and State Senate districts in which you live have changed for 2012.
-To find out if your districts have changed, check the My Voter Page on the Georgia Secretary of State’s website after June 1, 2012.
+More than likely, the Congressional, State House and State Senate districts in which you live changed in 2012.
+To find out if your districts have changed, check the My Voter Page on the Georgia Secretary of State’s website.

 As a result of the 2010 Census, Georgia gained an additional seat in Congress (the new 14th Congressional District).
 The once in a decade reapportionment and redistricting process, conducted in the Summer of 2011 by Republican controlled Georgia House and Senate, resulted in newly drawn districts that are highly unfavorable to Democrats.

 In some cases, popular Democratic lawmakers will be pitted against each other within the same districts in 2012.
 Other Democratic lawmakers were drawn out of their districts entirely.
 Make sure you are ready to vote in 2012 by checking the resources below.
 More than ever, every vote will count in 2012.